-The job behavior depends on the setting specified in the If Nonconforming data is encountered field on the Algorithm Settings page.
-If Mark job as Failed is selected then the job would be aborted on the first occurrence of nonconforming data.
-If Mark job as Succeeded is selected then the job will not be aborted.
+The job behavior depends on the settings specified in the Algorithm Settings page and on the individual algorithm pages that define how you view the presence of Nonconforming data.
+The setting on the Algorithm Settings page is global that can be overridden by the setting on the algorithm page for that algorithm.
+These settings declare if the presence of Nonconforming data is a failure, or a success for the job.
+If Mark job as Failed is selected as a result of the above settings then the job would be aborted on the first occurrence of nonconforming data.
+If Mark job as Succeeded is selected as a result of the above settings then the job would be aborted on the first occurrence of nonconforming data.

-- m.
-Commit Size (optional) The number of rows to process before issuing a commit to the database. - n.
+m.
+Commit Size - (optional) The number of rows to process before issuing a commit to the database.

+- n.
 Feedback Size (optional) The number of rows to process before writing a message to the logs.
 Set this parameter to the appropriate level of detail required for monitoring your job.
-For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100%.

-- Disable Constraint (optional) Whether to automatically disable database constraints.
+For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100%. - Disable Constraint (optional) Whether to automatically disable database constraints.
 The default is for this check box to be clear and therefore not perform automatic disabling of constraints.
 For more information about database constraints see Enabling and Disabling Database Constraints. - p.
 Batch Update (optional) Enable or disable use of a batch for updates.
 A job's statements can either be executed individually, or can be put in a batch file and executed at once, which is faster. - q.
 Disable Trigger (optional) Whether to automatically disable database triggers.
 The default is for this check box to be clear and therefore not perform automatic disabling of triggers. - r.
 Drop Indexes (optional) Whether to automatically drop indexes on columns which are being masked and automatically re-create the index when the masking job is completed.
 The default is for this check box to be clear and therefore not perform automatic dropping of indexes. - s.
 Prescript (optional) Specify the full pathname of a file that contains SQL statements to be run before the job starts, or click Browse to specify a file.
 If you are editing the job and a prescript file is already specified, you can click the Delete button to remove the file.
 (The Delete button only appears if a prescript file was already specified.)
 For information about creating your own prescript files. - t.
 Postscript (optional) Specify the full pathname of a file that contains SQL statements to be run after the job finishes, or click Browse to specify a file.
 If you are editing the job and a postscript file is already specified, you can click the Delete button to remove the file.
 (The Delete button only appears if a postscript file was already specified.)
 For information about creating your own postscript files see Creating SQL Statements to Run Before and After Jobs - u.
 Comments (optional) Add comments related to this masking job. - v.
 Email (optional) Add e-mail address(es) to which to send status messages. - 3.
 When you are finished, click Save.